artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h12m48s" href="#t00h12m48s">[00:12:48]</a></div>

 **Lester:** Not quite.
-When I had started yeah totally dot net which was about a year ago I had started anonymously.
+When I had started YEAHTOTALLY.NET which was about a year ago I had started anonymously.
 And it was initially a space for me to sort of explore these, my, experiences in the gay community in San Diego.
 Being a 27 year old Asian male basically giving it its own vantage point which you aren't going to find, I don't think, in mainstream media

 <div class="timestamp" style="text-align: right;"><a id="t00h13m14s" href="#t00h13m14s">[00:13:14]</a></div>